 Waking up from a four-hour cardiac procedure, Amit Ghose, MD, felt disoriented and confused.
-“I asked: ‘Why am I not in Lansing, rounding on my patients,’” said the 62-year-old internist, a Michigan liaison for the AMA Senior Physicians Section who is in his 60s.
+“I asked: ‘Why am I not in Lansing, rounding on my patients,’” said the internist, a Michigan liaison for the AMA Senior Physicians Section who is in his 60s.

 A nurse, assuming Dr. Ghose was in pain, administered an opioid analgesic pain reliever.

 “The next thing I knew I was climbing the wall,” said Dr. Ghose, an alternate delegate for the Michigan State Medical Society and an AMA member.
 His delirium continued into the next day.
 Family asked him questions that he answered incorrectly.
 It took him two more days to shake off his symptoms.

 What Dr. Ghose experienced is not uncommon in older patients following a surgery.
 He and other presenters discussed anecdotes, causes and potential solutions during an AMA Senior Physicians Section-sponsored education session.